Information on total hip replacement is also available in Spanish:.

 - Take special precautions to avoid falls and injuries.
 If you break a bone in your leg, you may require more surgery.

 - Make sure your dentist knows that you have a hip replacement.
-You will need to take antibiotics before any dental procedure.
+Talk with your orthopaedic surgeon about whether you need to take antibiotics prior to dental procedures.

 - See your orthopaedic surgeon periodically for routine follow-up examinations and x-rays, even if your hip replacement seems to be doing fine.